MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/production-how-to-modify-planning-suggestions-in-a-graphical-view.md

 ms.search.keywords: ''
 ms.date: 05/05/2020
 ms.author: sgroespe
-ms.openlocfilehash: 593fd5544f544b793b14fe14e4faf69f13d21ed6
+ms.openlocfilehash: 62bd4575c94f97fc363a73ad2fbfce0846c9146a
-ms.sourcegitcommit: 57e31a8b92feeaf8c6c63eba147f36b38eee7679
+ms.sourcegitcommit: 3e9c89f90db5eaed599630299353300621fe4007
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 05/06/2020
+ms.lasthandoff: 07/01/2020
-ms.locfileid: "3339955"
+ms.locfileid: "3528622"
 ---
-# <a name="modify-planning-suggestions-in-a-graphical-view"></a><span data-ttu-id="96ad8-104">Modify Planning Suggestions in a Graphical View</span><span class="sxs-lookup"><span data-stu-id="96ad8-104">Modify Planning Suggestions in a Graphical View</span></span>
+# <a name="modify-planning-suggestions-in-a-graphical-view"></a><span data-ttu-id="3e4a2-104">Modify Planning Suggestions in a Graphical View</span><span class="sxs-lookup"><span data-stu-id="3e4a2-104">Modify Planning Suggestions in a Graphical View</span></span>

-<span data-ttu-id="96ad8-105">A typical planning activity is to change or add planning worksheet lines to modify the suggested supply orders before you commit them by running the **Carry out Action Message** function.</span><span class="sxs-lookup"><span data-stu-id="96ad8-105">A typical planning activity is to change or add planning worksheet lines to modify the suggested supply orders before you commit them by running the **Carry out Action Message** function.</span></span> <span data-ttu-id="96ad8-106">An alternative to doing this in the planning worksheet is to use a graphical view.</span><span class="sxs-lookup"><span data-stu-id="96ad8-106">An alternative to doing this in the planning worksheet is to use a graphical view.</span></span> <span data-ttu-id="96ad8-107">However, this is currently not supported in [!INCLUDE [prodshort](includes/prodshort.md)].</span><span class="sxs-lookup"><span data-stu-id="96ad8-107">However, this is currently not supported in [!INCLUDE [prodshort](includes/prodshort.md)].</span></span>
+<span data-ttu-id="3e4a2-105">A typical planning activity is to change or add planning worksheet lines to modify the suggested supply orders before you commit them by running the **Carry out Action Message** function.</span><span class="sxs-lookup"><span data-stu-id="3e4a2-105">A typical planning activity is to change or add planning worksheet lines to modify the suggested supply orders before you commit them by running the **Carry out Action Message** function.</span></span> <span data-ttu-id="3e4a2-106">An alternative to doing this in the planning worksheet is to use a graphical view.</span><span class="sxs-lookup"><span data-stu-id="3e4a2-106">An alternative to doing this in the planning worksheet is to use a graphical view.</span></span> <span data-ttu-id="3e4a2-107">However, this is currently not supported in [!INCLUDE[prodshort](includes/prodshort.md)].</span><span class="sxs-lookup"><span data-stu-id="3e4a2-107">However, this is currently not supported in [!INCLUDE[prodshort](includes/prodshort.md)].</span></span>

 <!--On the **Item Availability by Timeline** page, you can modify certain supply orders and suggestions by dragging elements on the x-axis to change quantity or dragging elements on the y-axis to change due date.